This post may contain affiliate links. Please read our disclosure policy.

 What to Serve with Cheesy Zucchini Bread

 This is not a light bread.
 I’m so (not) sorry about that.
 Some things in life are better left packed full of delicious cheese and all-purpose flour.
-With that in mind, I like to serve this cheesy zucchini bread with soup like this Healthy Roasted Cauliflower + Broccoli Soup or this Winter Vegetable and Oat Soup or a healthy salad like this Eggplant Bowl or Creamy Pea Salad.
+With that in mind, I like to serve this cheesy zucchini bread with a soup like Broccoli Cauliflower Soup or this reader favorite Chicken Soup, or a healthy salad like the Chickpea Buddha Bowl or Creamy Pea Salad.

 This zucchini cheese bread tastes best fresh out of the oven.
 Unless you plan to feed a large group or your entire family, you’ll probably find yourself with leftovers.
 To reheat, simply pop a slice of this cheesy zucchini bread in the microwave or toaster oven and voila, warm and cheesy once again.